sumrandomguy221/LeafSim/README.md

 DetectorConstrunction is where we build the world box that holds the physics, detectors, and tungsten plates.

 Script_Leaf_Analysis is where we analyze the data, utilizing ROOT, after the simulation is done.
-This produces the histograms shown.
+This produces the histograms in 'Images' Folder.